-Microchipping is compulsory in Victoria, with all cats and dogs over the age of three months required to be microchipped prior to being registered.
+Microchipping is compulsory in Victoria, with all cats and dogs over the age of 3 months required to be microchipped prior to being registered.

-The Lost Dogs’ Home performs microchipping for about $40 seven days per week or you can contact your local vet.
+The Lost Dogs’ Home performs microchipping for $42.
+This service is provided 7 days per week or you can contact your local vet.

 Desexing not only reduces the population of stray, unwanted animals, but it also helps pets live longer and healthier lives.

-Cat owners in Yarra need to have their cat desexed before it can be registered for the first time at three months of age.
+You need to have your cat desexed before it can be registered for the first time at 3 months of age.

-Owners of cats already registered with Council that aren’t desexed will need to have their cat desexed prior to renewing their pet registration.
+If you cat has not been desexed and is already registered with us you will need to have your cat desexed prior to renewing their pet registration.

 When not to desex your cat

 If your vet has advised against desexing your cat for health reasons or if your cat is being kept for recognised breeding purposes you will need to provide us with a letter from your vet or a copy of your cat’s breeding certificate.